Structured Secrets

 Creating a Structured Secret

-From the secrets page, click + New Secret and select Structured Secret.
+From the Secrets page, click + New Secret and select Structured Secret.

 Add field name/value pairs: